lizadams/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ-WRF_tutorial_build_gcc.md

   - Use the twoway_model_411_531_run_script_nf script and the CMAQv5.3.1 input benchmark dataset to run CMAQ-WRF with no feedback
   - It is configured to run on 16 processors and for 2 days of model simulation
-  - Edit the script to specify the paths, modify the number of processors and add batch queue commands
+  - Edit the script to specify the paths, modify the number of processors and batch queue commands
   - Verify that the OMIfile definition matches the latest release of CMAQv5.3.1

     ```